-Barclay Nicholson offers clients in-depth knowledge and experience in energy-related and business disputes.
+Barclay Nicholson offers clients in-depth knowledge and experience in energy-related, construction and business disputes.
 As a partner in the Houston office, Barclay has represented a broad range of clients from among the largest of the Fortune 500 Companies to entrepreneurial business owners.
 He has significant experience in handling energy related litigation and has represented some of the world's major oil and gas producing and refining companies as well as some of the nation's biggest drilling and E&P companies.
 Barclay also has extensive experience in construction related disputes and has represented some of the largest construction companies in the nation.
 Chambers USA, America's Leading Lawyers for Business, noted Barclay for his litigation practice describing him as, "absolutely wonderful," " a very, very strong lawyer," "knowledgeable, responsive and accessible," "intelligent and good natured."

 Within the area of energy litigation, Barclay is known for his legal expertise related to hydraulic fracturing.
 He has authored numerous articles and given speeches both across the nation and internationally on all aspects of unconventional oil and gas plays.
 Barclay is the author of the "Analysis of Litigation Involving Shale & Hydraulic Fracturing" which details all of the litigation across the country involving shale plays.
 Barclay is the editor and author of the ABA's Book, "The Shale Energy Revolution: A Lawyer's Guide."
 He is also the editor and author of the Shale Gas Handbook and serves as the editor of www.frackingblog.com, a blog devoted to pressing legal issues in hydraulic fracturing.

-Barclay has assisted clients in all of North America's major shale plays, including the Bakken, Barnett, Eagle Ford, Fayetteville, Haynesville, Marcellus, Pearsall, Tuscaloosa Marine and Utica fields.
+Barclay has assisted clients in all of North America's major shale plays.
 Internationally, Barclay has been chosen to assist the US State Department Bureau of Energy and the US Department of Commerce, through its Commercial Law Development Program, in advising the Countries of China, India, Iceland, Vietnam, Colombia, Chile, and Afghanistan on their unconventional and shale oil and gas resources and the regulatory and legal matters associated with those resources.

 Barclay also serves as Chair of the Houston Bar Association's Litigation Section, which has more than 1,200 members.